timescale/docs/_troubleshooting/mst/transaction-wraparound.md

 since the last freeze point.

-In Managed Service for Timescale Cloud, the limit to scale is set according to the size of the database up to 1.5 billion transactions.
+In Managed Service for Timescale Cloud, the limit to scale is set according to the size of the database, up to 1.5 billion transactions.
 This ensures 500 million transaction IDs are available before a forced freeze and avoids the churn of stable data in existing tables.
 To check your transaction freeze limits, you can execute `show autovacuum_freeze_max_age` in your PostgreSQL